 Visit Handy’s website to learn more!

-If you’re really into helping people move to make extra money, I suggest taking a look at Dolly.
+If you’re interested in helping people move to make extra money, I suggest taking a look at Dolly.

 On Dolly, you can register as a ‘Helper’ or as a ‘Hand.’